BeauNouvelle/SwiftyGuitarChords/README.md

 ```

 ## Drawing
-There are a number of ways to use the CAShapeLayer.
+There are a number of ways to use the `CAShapeLayer`.
 You can add it directly to a view, or convert it to an Image.

 To use it, we just need a chord!